From underground caves to brewery tours, Yorkshire is packed full of awesome days out, even on rainy days…

-If you enjoy your laughs as much as your screams, the York Dungeon will strike the perfect balance for your rainy Yorkshire day activity.
-Gory and ghoulish history comes to life with a full-on 360 degree set teeming with famous characters from York’s dismal past.
-Expect jumps aplenty as you spend 75 minutes coming face-to-face with haunted pubs, nightmarish labyrinths and enough gruesome guests to keep you permanently skittish.
-The age limit is 8+, but if you want to go kid-free, adult lates offer even more after-hours, combining booze with the boos.
+If you enjoy your laughs as much as your screams, The York Dungeon will strike the perfect balance on your next rainy day out in Yorkshire.
+Here, gory and ghoulish history comes to life with a full 360-degree set, teeming with famous characters from York’s dismal past.
+Expect jumps and scares aplenty as you spend 75 minutes coming face-to-face with haunted pubs, nightmarish labyrinths and enough gruesome guests to keep you permanently skittish.
+The age limit is 8 but the Saturday Lates ticket offer even more after-hours, mixing booze with boos.

-It’s only open from February to November, so don’t miss your chance to visit the incredible Ingleborough Cave next time you’re looking for a rainy day out in Yorkshire.
-Take a guided walk through a series of underground passages, peppered with natural rock formations and artefacts that date back millions of years.
+Open from February to November, don’t miss your chance to visit the incredible Ingleborough Cave next time you’re looking for a rainy day activity in Yorkshire.
+You can take a guided walk through a series of underground passages, peppered with natural rock formations and artefacts that date back millions of years.
 The impact of the Ice Age can be viewed from within this marvel of nature, as you discover underground lakes, pitch black potholes and have fun scrambling to give your drizzly day out a real sense of adventure.

 Ingleborough Cave, Clapham, North Yorkshire, LA2 8EE.
-Entry costs £9.50 for adults or £5 for children (under 3s go free).
-Family ticket bundles available.
+Entry costs £13 for adults or £6.50 for children (under 3s go free).
+Family ticket bundles are available.

 National Coal Mining Museum

-Yorkshire has a rich mining history and you can spend a rainy day exploring it in Wakefield.
-Above ground, you can walk through the interactive displays and discover what life was like as a miner.
-This is your chance to see the machinery that was used and find out why all the family sometimes had to venture beneath the surface.
-Afterwards, get kitted out with your very own hard hat to descend 140 metres below the ground.
+Yorkshire has a rich mining history and you can spend the perfect rainy day exploring it.
+Above ground at the National Coal Mining Museum, you can walk through the interactive displays and discover what life was like as a miner.
+You’ll see the very machinery that was used and find out why all the family sometimes had to venture beneath the surface.
+Then, it’s time to get kitted out with a hard hat and descend 140 metres below the ground.
 You’ll spend an hour meeting miners and discovering the subterranean chambers these workers called home.
-And if there is a break in the clouds, the 45-acre site is a marvellous spot for a nature-filled stroll afterwards.

 National Coal Mining Museum, Caphouse Colliery, New Road, Overton, Wakefield, West Yorkshire, WF4 4RH.
 Entry to the museum is free.

-A hop, chug and a toot from Leeds city centre, this working heritage railway is run entirely by volunteers and is a charming way to beat wet weather blues.
-The main attraction is their tiny steam locomotive which pootles along to nearby Middleton Park and back.
-Remarkably, it’s the oldest working railway in the entire world and your voyage is best followed up with a visit to the adjoining museum (indoors, of course) where you can get up close to artefacts, historical photos and even more steam locomotives.
-Steps up to each of the cabs mean ‘driving the train’ is an absolute must, whatever your age.
+A hop, chug and a toot from Leeds city centre, Middleton Railway is run entirely by volunteers and is a charming way to beat wet weather blues.
+The main attraction is their tiny steam locomotive, which pootles along to nearby Middleton Park and back.
+Remarkably, it’s the oldest continually working railway in the world, dating back to 1758, and your voyage is best followed up with a visit to the adjoining museum (indoors, of course) where you can get up close to artefacts, old photos and even more steam locomotives.

 Middleton Railway, Moor Road, Hunsley, Leeds, West Yorkshire, LS10 2JG.
-Steam train tickets cost £7 for adults or £3.50 for children – they allow for unlimited rides throughout the day.
+Return steam train tickets cost £7 for adults or £3 for children.
 Entrance to the museum is free with your train ticket.

 Stump Cross Caverns

-Over in picturesque Pateley Bridge, you’ll find a Nidderdale wonder perfect for dodging rainy Yorkshire days.
-Caverns, carvings and cake are wonderfully combined at the Stump Cross Caverns.
-Explore the warren of walkways and chambers at your leisure, descending the 65 steps to the incredible limestone formations, beaten out of the rock by underground streams many millions of years ago.
-Afterwards, return to the cosy cafe for good food and a final chance to eye up the visitor’s centre where the remains of wolverines, discovered within the cavern, are on display.
+In picturesque Pateley Bridge, you’ll find Stump Cross Caverns, perfect for dodging those rainy Yorkshire days.
+Caverns, carvings and cake are perfectly combined at this Nidderdale wonder.
+You can explore the warren of walkways and chambers at your leisure, descending the 65 steps to the incredible limestone formations formed by underground streams many millions of years ago.
+Then, make your way to the cosy cafe for good food and the visitor’s centre to eye up the remains of wolverines discovered within the cavern.

-If you want to spend your Yorkshire day out uncovering the sights, sounds and smells of wartime Britain, pay Eden Camp a visit.
-This World War II museum doesn’t just offer an insight into our military history, it actually allows you to experience it, because it’s set in a former prisoner-of-war camp comprising of 33 huts.
-Each hut has been transformed into a mini-museum focusing on a different facet of wartime Britain.
-From key figures to air raids, uniforms to battle recreations, it’s possible to spend an entire day wandering between these fascinating outlets.
-Don’t forget to stop off for lunch at the cafe, which is decked out in full 1940s theme.
+If you want to spend your day out in Yorkshire uncovering the sights, sounds and smells of wartime Britain, pay Eden Camp a visit.
+A World War II museum, this indoor attraction doesn’t just offer an insight into our history, it actually allows you to experience it.
+It’s set in a former prisoner-of-war camp comprising of 33 huts, each transformed into a mini-museum focusing on a different facet of the war.
+From key figures to air raids, uniforms to battle recreations, you can spend an entire day wandering between these fascinating outlets.

-A Leeds city centre delight, the Royal Armouries Museum is a must-visit for anyone who wants a glimpse into the story of arms and armour throughout the ages.
-This incredible indoor attraction covers five floors and showcases over 8,000 artefacts, with everything from huge elephant armour to Henry VIII’s foot combat armour.
-Whether you’re marvelling at a 20th-century vampire-killing kit or trying your hand at the museum’s own crossbow range, there’s loads to get stuck into, come rain or shine.
-And they have a jam-packed events programme to keep both new and regular visitors entertained all year round.
+A Leeds city centre delight, the Royal Armouries Museum is a must-visit for anyone in Yorkshire who wants a glimpse into the story of arms and armour throughout the ages.
+This incredible indoor attraction covers five floors and showcases over 8,000 artefacts, with everything from one of the most complete examples of elephant armour to Henry VIII’s foot combat armour.
+Whether you’re marvelling at a 20th-century vampire-killing kit or trying your hand at the museum’s crossbow range, there’s loads to get stuck into, come rain or shine.

 Royal Armouries, Armouries Drive, Leeds, West Yorkshire, LS10 1LT.
 Entry to the museum is free.